koc-lab/w2gm-zipfian/README.md

 ## Observing the Word Variances

 We split the Gaussian models into original and additional models.
 As an original model we utilized the model released original implementation [1].
+Model file can be downloaded [here](https://drive.google.com/file/d/1BlNxIp8yQ-vG4zxWo_kjrAN2om-1gW4a/view?usp=sharing).
 To observe Zipfian regularities on the original multimodal implementation:

 ```
 python analyze_word_variances_original.py --model_path original_models/w2gm-k2-d50
 ```
 At the end of the running, average variances of words will be displayed.
 In addition behaviors of the Swadesh and numbers words will be also demonstrated.
-For addtional experiments (e.g. experiment results on sense controlled corpus or different language corpus), please run:
+For addtional experiments (e.g. experiment results on sense controlled corpus or different language corpus), please find the model files [here](https://drive.google.com/file/d/1SfwRQDezxWZaIXAGRLdA_LUDtaP83Tic/view?usp=sharing) and run:

 ```
 python analyze_word_variances_additional.py --model_path additional_models/model_folder_name_to_be_used